- Take 5, relax and enjoy a read...

 Posted by on

 You’ll need to pinch yourself, Te Anau is the epitome of natural perfection.
-The gateway to Fiordland and a nature lovers paradise, with National Parks, Milford Sound, Doubtful Sound and world famous walks all on your doorstep.
-Te Anau is the perfect launching pad for further exploration and a destination in it's right.
+The gateway to Fiordland and a nature lovers paradise, with National Parks, Milford Sound, Doubtful Sound and world-famous walks all on your doorstep.
+Our Te Anau Motel is the perfect launching pad for further exploration and a destination in it's right.

 Te Anau GlowWorm Caves

 Rediscovered in 1948 by a local man called Lawson Burrows, the Te Anau Glow Worm caves are an icon of Te Anau tourism both locally and internationally.
 They are a must do experience if you are staying in the town.
 A combination of caverns and water holes, the caves have been carved out from the limestone rock and now host a wonderful colony of glow worm's which can be experienced by punt in perfect darkness.
 To reach the caves you will need to take a 20-minute boat journey from Te Anau town centre.
-Tours to the glow worm caves operate at least twice daily from Te Anau wharf.
+Tours to the glow worm caves operate at least twice daily from the wharf, its only a short 7 minutes walk from our Te Anau motel.

 Milford Sound